pauliojanpera/PurplePen/README.md

-# PurplePen
+# NotPurplePen
 Course setting program for orienteering races.
+A personal adaptation of the original work.